GA-repos/Installfest/bash.md

 - [ ] [Atom](atom.md)
 - [ ] [Chrome](chrome.md)

-## Bash Configuration (macOS only)
+## Bash Configuration (macOS and Windows 10 only)

 macOS ships with utilities that are slightly different from standard Linux tools.
+Windows 10 with WSL has the same differences.
-To smooth out *some* of the differences, we need to change how macOS loads our shell (`bash`) configuration.
+To smooth out *some* of the differences, we need to change how macOS/WSL loads our shell (`bash`) configuration.
 On Linux, this script will check that you are using the correct shell.